davidsagar86/Timeout/README.md

         {
             "name": "Tally Joe",
             "reason": [
-                "There is nothing for Karol to drink", "There is nothing for Tom to drink"
+                "There is nothing for Karol to drink" ]
-            ]
         },
         {
             "name": "Fabrique",
             "reason": [
-                "There is nothing for Danielle to drink", "There is nothing for Karol to drink", "There is nothing for Gaston to drink", "There is nothing for Rosie to drink", "There is nothing for Wen to drink"
+                "There is nothing for Karol to drink", "There is nothing for Wen to drink"
             ]
         }